niyuki/niyuki-cli/README.md

 # Getting Started

-Install it by running in terminal `npm install -g niyuki-cli`
+Install it by running in terminal `npx niyuki-cli`

 - `cd` into your project by typing `cd <name of project>`
-- Go to ur damn terminal and type `niyuki-cli` and it will ask for you so simply select `Yes` to create ur bot kek.
+- Go to ur damn terminal and type `npx niyuki-cli` and it will ask for you so simply select `Yes` to create ur bot kek.
 - If you want to run the bot, type `node .` or  `npx nodemon` to force it o.O
 <p align="center">
   <a href="https://discord.gg/QXghTbvpGU"><img src="https://img.shields.io/badge/Serendia%20Squad%20-006400.svg?&style=for-the-badge&logo=discord&logoColor=white"></a>